levlups/Galactica_Server/README.md

 Hello!
-Welcome on repository of VoxelSrv Server.
-It's really incomplete for now, but basic things will work.
-API and structure of this project will change in a future (as for now it's really raw).
+Welcome on repository of Galactica Unbound  Server.
 I'm open to any PR/suggestions about functionality, API, fixes, etc

 ## Requirements